canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 **Field Collection Order:**
 1. **Custom form fields** (if the type has any) - Structured data specific to the request type
+   - **Required fields** are collected first and must be completed
+   - **Optional fields** are then considered based on relevance to the user's request
+   - The AI uses judgment to decide which optional fields would be helpful
 2. **Description** (always required) - Detailed explanation of the issue or request
 3. **Title** (always required) - AI suggests based on all information collected so far
 4. **Priority** (always required) - User selects urgency level